Divorce (petitioner UK)

 Throughout the process your lawyer will keep you informed of progress.

-In addition to the completion and filing or all the paperwork we include an allowance of up to 2 hours discussion with you by phone, e-mail or in person to address any concerns or issues arising from the paperwork.
+In addition to the completion and filing or all the paperwork we include an allowance of up to 2 hours discussion with you by phone or e-mail to address any concerns or issues arising from the paperwork.
 In the vast majority of cases this is more than sufficient to deal with the divorce process.

 The divorce Court will require you to pay standard government fees.
 These are currently £550.00 payable when the petition is filed.
 This is included in our total cost for a fixed price divorce.